What is decarbonisation?

 In June 2019 the UK Government committed the UK to a 100% reduction of net greenhouse gas emissions by 2050 compared to 1990 levels.
 This commitment, backed by legislation, is known as the net zero target.

 Greenhouse gases – let sunlight pass through the atmosphere but stop the heat from the sunlight going back out into space.
-Without them the earth would be -18 °C, but over time, they have increased significantly, this has led to increased trapped heat which has contributed to global warming and creates climate change.
+Without them the earth would be -18 °C, but over time, they have increased significantly, this has led to increased trapped heat which has contributed to global warming which creates a change in our climate.

-People often use the terms ‘carbon neutral’ and ‘net zero’ as though they’re the same thing, but there is a slight difference.
+People often use the terms ‘carbon neutral’ and ‘net zero’ as though they’re the same thing, but there is an important difference.

 As explained above, net zero is all about helping to reduce to zero (compared to 1990 levels) the greenhouse gases already in the Earth’s atmosphere, meaning carbon removal will also be required.